-Guided recreational activities in the Canadian Rocky Mountains have seen substantial growth within the last 5 years (Glenfield 2002b).
+Guided recreational activities in the Canadian Rocky Mountains have seen substantial growth in recent years.(Glenfield 2002b).
 Medical injuries and illness, aggressive wildlife encounters, group separation and lost people, and weather related emergencies are public safety issues caused in part by environmental factors that may arise related to any guiding activity.
 Rugged terrain, difficult weather conditions and remote locations may compound the severity of public safety incidents and the difficulty of search and rescue efforts.